kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-kct/kip37.md

 Creates a new token type and assigns `initialSupply` to the minter.

-Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the transaction sender.
+Note that this method will submit a transaction to the Kaia network, which will charge the transaction fee to the transaction sender.

 **Parameters**